Credit / No Credit Grade Option

 Will Madison College grant transfer and degree progress credit for pass/not pass or credit/no credit grades received from another institution?

 Madison College understands that many institutions have opted to award students with Pass/Not Pass or Credit/No Credit grades during Covid-19.
 Madison College will award transfer and degree progress credit to students who earn “Pass” or “Credit” grades on their transcript for respective courses within our transfer equivalency rules for both college and high school advanced standing courses.
-We plan to return to our regular transfer credit policy of only courses with an earned grade of C or better are considered for transfer credit for the Spring 2022 semester.

 If I change programs, will my Credit/No Credit course count toward my new degree or will I need to retake the course?